-An ambulette may not be used as an ambulance to provide emergency medical services.
-An ambulette may transport a person who requires oxygen, as long as the passenger self-administers the oxygen.
-An ambulette may provide stretcher services when the vehicle is appropriately configured, and may provide taxi (curb-to-curb) service as long as the ambulette maintains the proper authority and license to operate as an ambulette.
+An ambulette may provide stretcher services when the vehicle is appropriately configured, and may provide taxi (curb-to-curb) service as long as the ambulette maintains the proper authority and license/s to operate as an ambulette.
 The Medicaid Program does not require the ambulette to be separately licensed as a taxi/livery services; rather, it operates as an ambulette providing taxi/livery service.